Earthjustice: Recognition

 In 2001, Worth magazine, aimed at high-income Americans, named Earthjustice as one of America's 100 best charities.

+In 2009, Kevin Mooney of the right-leaning Capital Research Center wrote that Earthjustice had represented a wide range of clients and causes, ranging from those "well within the political and scientific mainstream" including Natural Resources Defense Council, the Wilderness Society (United States), and Greenpeace to more obscure state and local groups such as the California Wilderness Coalition and the North Carolina Wildlife Federation, to "radical fringe groups with a reputation for outrageous claims and uncompromising positions", such as protection of the Dugong.

 Since April 1, 2009, Charity Navigator has given Earthjustice 4 stars, the oversight group's highest rating.

 In December 2014, the organization was recognized for its tagline "Because the earth needs a good lawyer", which was chosen in a 2009 online contest as one of the best nonprofit taglines out of 1,702 entries.

-Earthjustice has come under criticism for actions that are described as radical or counterproductive.
-Kevin Mooney of the right-leaning Capital Research Center writes that Earthjustice has represented a wide range of clients and causes, ranging from those well within the political and scientific mainstream to "radical fringe groups with a reputation for outrageous claims and uncompromising positions."

-Similarly, Fargo, North Dakota, columnist Rob Port has described Earthjustice as fundamentally "obstructionist" in their strategy against the Dakota Access Pipeline during 2016.